 Now, consider that as of the final quarter of 2011, the median household income in the United States was $52,377.21.
 That is, if your household earned exactly that amount of money before taxes, half of American households would earn less than your family and half would earn more.

 Put another way, as of the most recent statistics, if your family earns more than $4,364.77 pre-tax per month, you are at the threshold of the top half of society.
-And not just any society; one of the richest societies that has ever lived in the entire history of mankind.
+And not just any society; one of the richest societies that has ever existed in the entire history of mankind.

 With a current dividend of $2.61 (translated into United States dollars), it would take 20,068 shares of Total, S.A. to throw off enough cash for you to sit at home and do nothing but read or play video games, while still generating a cash household income higher than 1 out of 2 American families.
 Those families have to get up in the morning, put on their uniform, commute to the office or factory, ask off to get vacation days, put up with co-workers, and deal with difficult people.
 You, meanwhile, would just have to go to the bank to cash the dividend check.